Helen Liddell: House of Commons

 Liddell was first elected to Parliament in 1994, at the closely contested Monklands East by-election following John Smith's death.
 She was appointed a Privy Councillor on 27 October 1998.

 She was Secretary of State for Scotland from 2001 to 2003, a position whose powers had been transferred to the Scottish Executive after devolution in 1999.
 In addition, she angered the monks of Buckfast Abbey when she called on them to stop selling Buckfast in Scotland.
 She was dubbed Minister for Monarch of the Glen after several visits to the set of the hit BBC series.

 The disclosure that she was able to work French lessons into her ministerial diary, raised questions about the relevance of Scottish Secretary's job post-devolution.
 The role was abolished as a full-time position in 2003, when the Scotland Office was rolled into the Department for Constitutional Affairs.

 She took up appointment as British High Commissioner to Australia in the summer of 2005, and was succeeded in the role by Baroness Amos in October 2009.

 House of Lords

 On 28 May 2010, it was announced in the Dissolution Honours List that she would be created a life peer.
-On 7 July, she took the title Baroness Liddell of Coatdyke, of Airdrie in the County of Lanarkshire, six days later becoming a House of Lords member.
+On 7 July, she took the title Baroness Liddell of Coatdyke, of Airdrie in the County of Lanarkshire, six days later becoming a member of the House of Lords.
 She is a member of Labour Friends of Israel.
 In 2010–11 Liddell was a member of the independent Philips inquiry into the 1994 Scotland RAF Chinook crash on the Mull of Kintyre, established by the Secretary of State for Defence.